max-barry/google-drive-cms/Readme.md

 ---

 ## Understanding the spreadsheet
-The core template has four sheets.
-Each sheet can be accessed from Google Drive's sheet navigation toolbar at the bottom of the page.
+The core template has four tabs.
+Each tab can be accessed from Google Drive's tab navigation toolbar at the bottom of the page.

 ### CMS
-The main sheet where an admin inputs their data.
+The main tab where an admin inputs their data.

 #### Headers
-The top row of the *CMS* sheet represents the content's headers.
+The top row of the *CMS* tab represents the content's headers.
 These are used as the keys to map the content's data against in the JSON object sent to your endpoint.
 Headers behave similar to column names in a standard database.

 ![Example of headers for a blog's CMS](http://drivecms.xyz/img/documentation/headers.png "Example of headers for a blog's CMS")